loevlie/GPT4Readability/suggestions.md

 ```

 suggestion:
-Based on the provided function, here is a revised version along with an explanation of the suggested changes:
+Based on the provided function `split_docs`, here is a revised version along with an explanation of the suggested changes:

 ```python
 def split_docs(docs):